2010 United States House of Representatives election in South Dakota

 The 2010 United States House of Representatives election in South Dakota took place on Tuesday, November 2, 2010.
-Voters selected a representative for their single At-Large district, who run on a statewide ballot.
+Voters selected a representative for their single at-large district, who run on a statewide ballot.
 On June 8, 2010, the Republicans nominated Kristi Noem, Assistant Majority Leader of the South Dakota House of Representatives and the Democrats nominated the incumbent Stephanie Herseth Sandlin.
+B. Thomas Marking ran as an Independent candidate.
 In the general election, Noem defeated Herseth Sandlin, winning 48.1 percent of the vote to 45.9 percent for Herseth Sandlin.